thesephist/day-clock/README.md

-# day-clock
+# Day Clock
-A beautiful, minimalistl, fullscreen HTML5 clock with the color of the skies on its face.
+A beautiful, minimalist, fullscreen HTML5 clock with the color of the skies on its face and a skyline to spruce things up